Discontinuous transition in 2D Potts: I. Order-Disorder Interface convergence: Invariance principle for the modified ATRC cluster

-The next Lemma concludes our study of the invariance principle for the (modified) ATRC cluster. \begin{lemma} The sequence of random functions \((\Gamma_t^n)_{t\in [0,1]}\) under \(\bbP_n\), \(n\geq 1\), converges weakly to a standard Brownian Bridge.
-Moreover, with probability going to \(1\) as \(n\to \infty\), the maximal step of \(Z\) has norm less than \(C\ln^2(n)\) for some \(C\geq 0\). \end{lemma} \begin{proof} This is the main result of~\cite{Kov04} with a slightly simpler setup: the mean of our steps is proportional to a coordinate axis, which is a particular case of the setup of~\cite{Kov04}.
-The estimate on the maximal step size is a simple large deviation estimate combined with the Local Limit Theorem. \end{proof}
+The next Lemma concludes our study of the invariance principle for the (modified) ATRC cluster. \begin{lemma} The sequence of random functions \((\Gamma_t^n)_{t\in [0,1]}\) under~$\bbP$ conditioned on~$T_n<\infty$, converges weakly to a standard Brownian Bridge.
+Moreover, with probability going to \(1\) as \(n\to \infty\), the maximal step of \(Z\) has norm less than \(C\ln^2(n)\) for some \(C\geq 0\). \end{lemma} \begin{proof} \cite[Technical Theorem]{Kov04} proves a general result about convergence of directed random walk bridges in dimension~$d$ to the graph of a Brownian bridge in dimension~$d-1$.
+In our setup, this result gives the following.
+Consider a directed random walk with iid steps having exponential tails and mean equal to~$a\rme_1$ with~$a>0$.
+Now, look at a sequence of bridges for this walk from~$0$ to~$x_n\in \Z^2$.
+Then, for any~$\varepsilon >0$, the sequence of the bridges converges, under linear scaling in coordinate~$\rme_1$ and diffusive scaling in coordinate~$\rme_2$, to the graph of a~$1D$ Brownian bridge uniformly in~$\norm{x_n - (n,0)} \leq n^{1/2-\varepsilon}$.

+Our case satisfies these conditions: Theorem~\ref{thm:main_Inv_principle_coupling_with_RW} gives the wanted properties for the steps; the walk starts at~$V$ and ends at~$W$, where~$\norm{V}$ and~$\norm{W-(2n,0)}$ are a.s. bounded by~$c\ln^2 n$.
+Thus, we get the convergence.
+The estimate on the maximal step size is a simple large deviation estimate combined with the local limit theorem. \end{proof}

 \begin{remark} Note that the value of the diffusivity constant \(\chi\) can be identified with the curvature of \(\partial\calW\) at \(\nu(\rme_1)\rme_1\), exactly as in~\cite[Appendix B]{IofOttShlVel22}. \end{remark}